HEP-FCC/fcc-tutorials/5-distributed-computing/Concepts.md

 The grid glues many batch systems together behind a single interface.
 In exchange for scale, there is no shared filesystem across sites, you cannot log in, and you need a grid identity rather than a local account.

+### DIRAC

+DIRAC is the Interware that provides a single interface to the grid.
+It is a software framework that sits between users and the grid, hiding the complexity of the underlying batch and storage systems.

+It provides a uniform way to submit jobs, manage data, and monitor the status of tasks across multiple sites.
+Read more about DIRAC at [diracgrid.org](https://diracgrid.org/dirac.html).

+Next pages will show how to use DIRAC to submit jobs and manage data for FCC simulation and analysis.

 ## Design principles